 Using these insights, Orangetheory put together a new media campaign called “More Orangetheory, More Life.”
-Kevin Keith, the chief brand officer at Orangetheory, said: “With AI, we know the behavior of, say, a 27-year old female in Chicago enough to deliver her a message that will resonate with her more deeply.”
+Kevin Keith, chief brand officer at Orangetheory, said, “With AI, we know the behavior of, say, a 27-year old female in Chicago enough to deliver her a message that will resonate with her more deeply.”

 Execute on New Paths Faster

 We bring this bias up because it’s costing businesses a tremendous amount of money.
-When a company uses guesswork to determine what the market demands, their biases tend to steer the company’s ship instead of data, creating an expensive disconnect.
+When a company uses guesswork to determine what the market demands, their biases tend to steer the ship instead of data, creating an expensive disconnect.
 Breaking away from this bias and aligning your brand with your customer’s desired experience is one of the best ways to grow.
 That’s what we call StoryVesting.
-Here’s what it looks like.
+Here’s what it looks like:

 By aligning your company culture with both consumer and employee wants and needs, you’re in a prime position to build out effective customer experience (CX) or employee experience (EX) initiatives.
-Hiring a third-party DaaS provider can help shed light on the internal and external demands using data-centric insights and an outsider’s unbiased assessment.
+A third-party DaaS provider can help shed light on the internal and external demands using data-centric insights and an outsider’s unbiased assessment.

 Breaking Down Silo Walls

-For example, a CMO who doesn’t have a solid grasp on how to mine or model data to gather insights about real-time channel sentiment shifts, so they hand the data analysis off to the CIO who really doesn’t understand how to apply the analysis to well-defined ROI model based upon the qualitative data coming in.
-Another example is when the CXO doesn’t understand how to develop an accurate data mapping and looping process, so they hand it over to the CDS who never gets an accurate view of their employee’s experience because of what we call, silo’ing.
-Suddenly, silo walls become harder than ever to tear down because no one’s speaking the same language about data and the processes needed to glean insights from the information available.
-The data ends up remaining dispersed and lacking cohesion across departments.
+For example, a CMO who doesn’t have a solid grasp on how to mine or model data to gather insights about real-time channel sentiment shifts hands data analysis off to the CIO, who really doesn’t understand how to apply the analysis to well-defined ROI models based upon the qualitative data coming in.
+Similarly, a CXO who doesn’t understand how to develop an accurate data mapping and looping process hands that task over to the CDS, who never gets an accurate view of their employees’ experience due to siloing.
+Communication barriers between employees (silo walls) become harder than ever to tear down because no one’s speaking the same language about data and the processes needed to glean insights from that data.
+Data remains dispersed across departments and lacks cohesion.